chartbrew/strapi-plugin-chartbrew/README.md

 <p align="center">
   <strong>
-    This is the official <a href="https://chartbrew.com">Chartbrew</a> plugin for <a href="https://strapi.io">Strapi v4</a>.
+    This is the official <a href="https://chartbrew.com">Chartbrew</a> plugin for <a href="https://strapi.io">Strapi</a>.
 Chartbrew is an open-source web application that can connect directly to Strapi and other data sources and use the data to create beautiful charts.
 It features a chart builder, editable dashboards, embedable charts, query & requests editor, and team capabilities.
   </strong>
 </p>

+> **Note**
+> This plugin is compatible with Strapi v5.
+>
+> If you are using Strapi v4, check out the [strapi-v4 branch](https://github.com/chartbrew/strapi-plugin-chartbrew/tree/strapi-v4) of this repository.

 <br />